It’s All Good in the Wood

 Serviceberry (Amelanchier arborea) in Glastonbury

-Texas Redbud (Cercis canadensis var. texensis) in Windsor
+Texas Redbud (Cercis canadensis var. texensis) in Windsor (RIP, no longer champion)

 American Smoketree (Cotinus obovatus), Windham